cdaein/posting/README.md

 ## Supported Platforms

-Currently, Posting only supports single image/video posts.

 - Mastodon
 - ~~Instagram~~
   - IG API doesn't work as I expect it to.
 - Threads
   - Threads API uses `curl` to download media files so Posting uses Firebase Storage to create public URLs.
+If posting is sucessful, the temporary file is deleted from Firebase.
 Free tier should be good enough.
 - Twitter

 ## Disclaimer